Student Handbook for Master of Science Degree in Biomedical Engineering

 Teaching Assistant, Research Assistant and Research Fellow Holidays and Leave

-Nine-month (academic year) Teaching Assistants and Research Assistants are contracted to work from August to May.
+Nine-month (academic year) Teaching Assistants (TA) and Research Assistants (RA) are contracted to work from August to May.
 Full-time, twelve-month RA’s and Research Fellows work 12 months per year.
 For each week of the 9 or 12 month award, the TA or RA is expected to work a minimum of 20 hours per week beyond the work that pertains to the thesis or to the laboratory course TA assignment.
 Exceptions include the following holidays: New Year’s Day, Martin Luther King Day, Good Friday, Easter Monday, Memorial Day, Independence Day, Labor Day, Thanksgiving, Christmas, and New Year’s Eve.
 These holidays are the University’s Administrative holidays, not the Academic (or student) holidays.
-Twelve month Research Fellows and 12-month RA’s are allowed to take up to 2 weeks vacation per year.
+Twelve month Research Fellows and 12 month RA’s are allowed to take up to 2 weeks of vacation per year.

 10. Financial Aid